shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/README.md

 ___

 ## Observe Tag Events
-Open a terminal window and subscribe to the RSP Controller events MQTT topic in order to monitor tag events as produced by the RSP Controller.
+Open a new terminal window and subscribe to the RSP Controller events MQTT topic in order to monitor tag events as produced by the RSP Controller.

 ```bash
 #-- monitor the upstream events topic